cloudfoundry-attic/bosh-notes/multi-cpi.md

 - Disk management
   - create_disk: pick CPI based on instance's AZ; pick default CPI if there is AZ=nil
-  - delete_disk: pick CPI based on instance's AZ; for orphaned disks pick CPI based on saved AZ, if CPI returns disk is found, try all other CPIs
+  - delete_disk: pick CPI based on instance's AZ; for orphaned disks pick CPI based on saved AZ, if CPI returns disk is not  found, try all other CPIs
   - has_disk: pick CPI based on instance's AZ
   - attach_disk: (same as above)
   - detach_disk: (same as above)